 This site is a prime example of a mature mixed wood forest.
-The canopy of large white spruce and balsam poplar trees protects an understory of smaller plants, including a rich assemblage of shrubs (mountain ash, low-bush cranberry, chokecherry, red-osier dogwood, Saskatoon, rose, etc.).
+The canopy of large white spruce and balsam poplar trees protects an understory of smaller plants, including a rich assemblage of shrubs (such as mountain ash, low-bush cranberry, chokecherry, red-osier dogwood, Saskatoon, rose).
 The presence of ferns and 90-year old spruce trees indicate the richness and maturity of this site.
 These “old growth” qualities attract many animals and are relatively unique in Edmonton.
 The site is likely used as a stepping stone for mammals such as white-tailed deer in their movement from Whitemud Creek Ravine in the west to Blackmud Creek Ravine in the east.

 Getting there and around